Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 What to pack for New York

-- A plug adaptor – If you’re from outside of North America you’ll need one of these for your electronics.
-I love how this one has USD ports too!
+- A plug adaptor – If you’re from outside of North America, you’ll need one of these for your electronics.
+I love how this one has USB ports too!

-- A power bank to keep your devices going while you’re out all day – I have several of these ones.
+- A power bank or portable charger to keep your devices going while you’re out all day – I have several of these ones.

 Outfits & Accessories